 People often think that astrology and religion are mutually exclusive and that you can’t believe in one if you also believe in the other.
-What may be surprising to some, however, is that the Bible is actually dotted with references to astrology, and in particular has this famous saying in Luke 21:25 which attributed to Jesus Christ,
+What may be surprising to some, however, is that the Bible is actually dotted with references to astrology, and in particular, has this famous saying in Luke 21:25 which is attributed to Jesus Christ,

 “There shall be signs in the sun, the moon, and the stars”.